ABostrom/Renascitur/docs/Material Plane/Regions/Mokoweri/Solaran Research Complex.md

 1. **Solaran Codex of Hybrid Species:** A meticulously illustrated tome detailing the creation of hybrid creatures through biological experimentation.
 This knowledge could be used to create unique allies or minions.
 2. **Bio-Arcane Enhancements:** Vials containing serums developed by Solaran bioengineers.
 When consumed, these serums grant temporary enhancements such as increased strength, resilience, or sensory perception.

+#### Things to find:
+- Data shards on developing the Saurian growth containment
+- Data shards on Life's Work - Irasandra

 ### Fauna Alteration Chamber
 Venturing further into the enigmatic depths of the Solaran Research Complex, you find yourself within the Fauna Alteration Chamber—a testament to the Solarans' audacious experiments in reshaping life itself.
 This chamber pulsates with a sense of untamed vitality and boundless curiosity.